burrima/sysutil/README.md

 ### Installation and setup

-To make everything work, you need at least Vim version 8 (Neovim might work as well but is not tested).
+To make everything work, you need at least Vim version 8 (or Neovim).

 #### Install Vim 8 and required dependencies